ram-9047/Monotype/README.md

-# Typeed
+# Monotyped
-Typeed is a minimalistic react app to test your typing speed!
+Monotyped is a minimalistic react app to test your typing speed!
 It's under development and hence, a lot of changes will be actively made - including designs, functionality and the multiplayer aspect.

 # Live demo
 [Typeed](https://ish-typeed.web.app)